 Raju Maurya was the percussionist of the group, a tabla player with an incredible sense of timing and rhythm.
 Playing since he was a child, Raju is mostly self-taught but originally studied at a Gurukul school, the educational organisation headquartered in Rajkot in India but now with centres all over the world (including in the UK and USA).
 He’s performed live on India’s national radio broadcasters All India Radio and Door Darshan, and countless classical concerts and stage shows across the country with several renowned Indian artists.
 In 2014 he also took part in the television show India’s Got Talent and in 2012 India’s Zee TV singing competition show Sa Re Ga Ma.
 His skills on tabla were a wonder to watch and at times his hands moved so fast, they looked speeded up!

-Going by the single name of just Perumal, this guy is an incredible flute player from the South Indian state of Tamilnadu.
+We also spent a lot of time with Perumal Varudaraj, an incredible flute player from the South Indian state of Tamilnadu.
 He studied at the Tamil Nadu Government Music College but actually only studied vocals there and is completely self-taught on the flute.
 His love of and talent for carnatic classical music, hindustani and western classical has taken him to many festivals in both Tamilnadu and Bangalore, performing on his many bansuri flutes.
-In 2013 Perumal appeared on Champions, a television talent show on India’s Sun TV, where he came runner up – watch the clip here.
+In 2013 Perumal appeared on Champions, a talent show on India’s Sun TV, where he came runner up – watch the clip here.
 We spent a wonderful afternoon recording a session with him in a park next to the Goa’s Kala Academy music school which was cut short when the park police arrived and asked us to leave for not having filming permission!

 In the second week, on a very hot morning just after sunrise, we recorded four visually impaired dancers from Bangalore’s Shree Ramana Maharishi Academy for the Blind.
 Set up in 1969, the academy strives to breakdown social barriers and provide opportunities for the disabled, boosting their confidence and helping them integrate into mainstream society.
 The dancers we recorded are used to performing to music but they especially danced in silence for us, so we could record their ankle bells and stamping sounds of their bare feet.